7bitcoder/7bitConf/README.md

 ### Header Only Single File

-Download SevenBitConf.hpp header file from the most recent release, copy this file into desired project location and include it.
+Download SevenBitConf.hpp header file from the most recent release, copy this file into the desired project location and include it.

 ### Building Library Locally

-Download source code from the most recent release, build or install the project using [CMake](https://cmake.org/), for more details, see the [Building Library](#build-library) guide.
+Download source code from the most recent release, and build or install the project using [CMake](https://cmake.org/), for more details, see the [Building Library](#build-library) guide.

 ## Usage